apraxo/LoopCore/README.md

-`setup.bat` installs, via winget: Git, Visual Studio 2022 Build Tools with the C++ toolset and Windows SDK, the CUDA Toolkit, and optionally Python plus ultralytics for exporting engines.
+`setup.bat` installs, via winget: Git, Visual Studio 2022 Build Tools with the C++ toolset and Windows SDK, the CUDA Toolkit, and optionally Python plus ultralytics for exporting engines (recommended).
 Budget 20–40 minutes and one reboot.

 **TensorRT is the one manual step.** NVIDIA gates it behind a free developer account and a click-through EULA, so no script can fetch it unattended.
 The